 Brisk is an understatement, the wind is literally pulling the clothes off my body.
-I readjust a long woolen scarf across my shoulders for the third time and wonder idly how long it will take them to discover my frozen corpse in the reeds.
-At Hartman Pond, the only witnesses will be herons.
+I readjust a long woolen scarf for the third time and wonder idly how long it will take them to discover my frozen carcass in the reeds.
+At Hartman Pond, the only witnesses are herons.

 I’m here, freezing my

-ass fingers will to live face off, because Oregon decided to go all Early Santa on us and make the state parks free on Black Friday.
+fingers ass will to live face off, because Oregon decided to go all Early Santa on us and make the state parks free on Black Friday.
 A serious shopper, I hit every single one in the Columbia River National Gorge Scenic Area I haven’t been to yet.
-It just about offsets the cost of gas to get there.In a spectacular and rare moment of head-up-ass-ness, I do not check the weather report before leaving.
-It looks nice out, but forty and sunny in Portland just means pants and Polartec.
-Forty and sunny in the Gorge can mean excruciating pain, just add windchill.
+It just about offsets the cost of gas to get there.In a spectacular and rare moment of head-up-ass-ness, I do not check the weather report.
+It looks nice out, but forty and sunny in Portland means pants and Polartec; forty and sunny in the Gorge means nose amputation when you add the windchill.

 Benson State Park: Six Frozen Phalanges

-I only glance at the Multnomah Falls entertainment complex on my way up the highway.
+I cast serious side-eye upon the Multnomah Falls Entertainment Complex on my way up the highway.
 (When you add a lodge, a restaurant, a bar, a snack bar, a gift shop, a U.S. Forest Service visitor center, a cacophonous public restroom, and a coffee cart, you cross over from “natural wonder” to the Dark Side.)
-The main parking lot is jammed, the side lots are jammed, the roads leading up to the side lots are jammed, and even parking areas a quarter mile away from that are stuffed full of SUVs, their owners shuffling slowly towards the waterfall as their testicles fold up into remarkable feats of genital origami.
+The main parking lot is jammed, the side lots are jammed, the roads leading up to the side lots are jammed, and even parking areas a quarter mile away from that are stuffed full of SUVs, their owners shuffling slowly towards the waterfall as their testicles fold up into their groins like genital origami.

 Ainsworth State Park: Zero Frozen Phalanges